fivethirtyeight/data/riddler-castles/README.md

 >
 > Submit a plan distributing your 100 soldiers among the 10 castles.
 Once I receive all your battle plans, I’ll adjudicate all the possible one-on-one matchups.
 Whoever wins the most wars wins the battle royale and is crowned king or queen of Riddler Nation!

-The data in `castle-solutions.csv` includes all 1,387 valid submissions, with solvers’ identifying information removed.
+The data includes all valid submissions, with solvers’ identifying information removed.
 The 11 columns represent the soldiers deployed to each of the 10 castles, plus a column where the reader could describe his or her strategic approach.

 #### Correction